 - FOXY BROWN (1974)

 And you thought Pam Grier looked hot in Tarantino’s Brown titled Blaxploitation tribute.
 The passing of twenty three years has barely aged Grier at all.
 Equally pleasing on the eye and equally impressive on screen, Grier cemented her reputation as the Queen of the Blaxploitation flicks with this Jack Hill directed crime drama.
-Grier plays the title character, a beauty who seeks revenge on the drug barons who murdered her government agent boyfriend.
+Grier plays the title character, a woman who seeking revenge on the drug barons and upper class pimps who murdered her government agent boyfriend.
 To achieve her goal Brown goes to the extreme length of disguising herself as a prostitute.
-Hooker status secured Brown worms her way into the drug gang and works her way towards vengeance, by any means necessary.
+Hooker status secured Brown worms her way into the gang and works her way towards vengeance, by any means necessary.
 Not only did Grier contribute to the cinematic emancipation of black Americans, she also empowered black women by embodying such a tough but feminine hero.
-Grier stuck it to the man but always looked stunning doing it, even when carrying out the nastiest of revenge driven acts; at one point Brown removes the genitalia of one poor sap, presenting the severed member to the villain’s girlfriend.
+Grier stuck it to the man but always looked stunning doing it, even when she was in the heat of the sort of action scenes some male actors would baulk at taking on.
 The movie was originally intended to be a sequel to Grier’s earlier Blax hit Coffy (1973) but AIP decided against it, and made Foxy a star all of her own.
-Grier made a massive impression on audiences and starred in a number of subsequent Blax pictures, taking on similar strong female roles for the likes of Friday Foster (1975) and Sheba, Baby (1975).
+She also had writer / director Jack Hill back on board to, the Coffy director ensuring the action and plot was even more audacious; highlights for Foxy included a lesbian bar brawl, dismemberment by light aircraft, forced heroin addiction, coat-hanger eyeball assault, and pickled penises.
+Both Foxy and Grier had a huge impact on its target audience and Grier went on to star in a number of subsequent Blax pictures, taking on similar strong female roles for the likes of Friday Foster (1975) and Sheba, Baby (1975).
 As an embodiment of the chic stylings of the time Grier was second to none, and though the distinctive look of Foxy places the movie very much in mid-seventies territory there is no denying the effortless grooviness and chic that pervades the entire film.
 Sloshing a heavy dose of prickly violence on top of the entire package, Grier and Hill made their movie forever timeless.

 Tasty Morsel – As a tribute to the film that helped to launch her career Grier entitled her 2010 autobiography Foxy: My Life In Three Acts.